Zoe Vrakatitsis

 Zoe Vrakatitsis (July 18, 1919 - June 3, 2010) was a manager, bookkeeper, and state legislator in the U.S. state of New Hampshire.

+Biography

-She lived in Keene.
-She graduated from Dresser Business School in Keene and attended Utica College, part of Syracuse University.
+She lived in Keene where she graduated from Dresser Business School, and attended Utica College, part of Syracuse University.
 She was a member of the Greek Orthodox Church.
 She served on Keene's city council.
 Margaret A. Lynch defeated her in the 1978 general election.